Hihahahalol/Catapult_Dabdoob/README.md

 ## Contact

-Feel free to create an issue on the github.
+Feel free to create an issue on the Github.
 You can also find me on [TLG's Discord](https://discord.com/invite/zT9sXmZNCK)

 ## Contributing